I-Lima/I-Lima/README.md

 # Hi :wave:

-  I'm a Computer Science student and currently work as a full-stack developer.

-  I have experience in mobile development, focusing on React Native and JavaScript.
-In my personal projects, I have been dedicated to native Android development with Kotlin, expanding my skills.
-Additionally, I enjoy sharing my discoveries and     learnings by writing articles on [Medium](https://medium.com/@i-lima), contributing to the tech community.
+  I am a developer and Computer Science student at the State University of Ceará (UECE).
+My journey has combined professional experiences with personal projects.

+  I currently work on app development, contributing to various stages of the process, such as problem-solving, feature enhancement, and interface design.
+I have also contributed to publishing apps on digital platforms.

+I write articles on [Medium](https://medium.com/@i-lima), about my experiences and maintain an active presence in the tech community.
+I have the skills to work in diverse contexts, with ease in collaborating in dynamic and multicultural environments.
+I have intermediate proficiency in English and Spanish, along with basic knowledge of German.
+I am always looking for new challenges that allow me to grow and create a positive impact.

   [![Linkedin Badge](https://img.shields.io/badge/-ingridlima-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ingridlima-js)](https://www.linkedin.com/in/ingridlima-js) [![Gmail Badge](https://img.shields.io/badge/-ibezerradelima@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:ibezerradelima@gmail.com)](mailto:ibezerradelima@gmail.com)